-Operating Expenses: Operating expenses increased by 17% during the three months ended October 31, 2023, as compared to the three months ended October 31, 2022.
+Operating Expenses: Operating expenses increased by 17% 51% during the three months ended October 31, 2023 April 30, 2024, as compared to the three months ended October 31, 2022 April 30, 2023.
 Operating expenses increased as a percentage of Net Sales to 21% in the third quarter of fiscal 2024 compared to 20% in the same period of fiscal 2023.
-The \$0.9 million increase in total operating expenses is primarily attributable to the following:
+The \$0.9 million \$2.3 million increase in total operating expenses is primarily attributable to the following:

-- Payroll and Related Expenses inclusive of stock-based compensation increased by approximately \$714 thousand related to executive and office hires; - Advertising expenses increased by approximately \$274 thousand due to new strategies and enhanced focus to drive increased velocities of our existing products - Amortization of intangible assets increased by approximately \$251 thousand due to the acquisition of CIF; - Professional fees and director fees increased by approximately \$166 thousand due to the growth of the Company and the use of consultants for upgrades for manufacturing efficiencies as well as information technology integration (including ERP implementation); - Freight related expenses decreased by approximately \$265 thousand due to the addition of dedicated logistics employees and capabilities; and - Bad debt expense decreased by approximately \$237 thousand due to new management procedures related to accounts receivables in the prior year.
+- One time legal settlement expenses of approximately \$900 thousand, due to the Settlement Agreement with directors (see Note 9); - Payroll and Related Expenses inclusive of stock-based compensation increased by approximately \$714 \$271 thousand mainly related to executive increased sales and office hires; administrative personnel expense and additional stock-based compensation; - Advertising expenses increased by approximately \$274 \$204 thousand due to new strategies and enhanced focus to drive increased velocities of our existing products products; - Amortization of intangible assets increased by approximately \$251 \$278 thousand due to the acquisition of CIF; CIF, which was completed in June 2023; - Professional fees and director fees increased by approximately \$166 thousand due to the growth of the Company and the use of consultants for upgrades for to achieve manufacturing efficiencies as well as information technology integration (including ERP implementation); integration; and - Freight related expenses decreased increased by approximately \$265 \$140 thousand due to the addition of dedicated logistics employees and capabilities; and - Bad debt expense decreased by approximately \$237 thousand due to new management procedures related to accounts receivables in the prior year. increased sales.

-Other Expenses: Other expenses decreased by approximately \$57 thousand to \$130 thousand for the three months ended October 31, 2023 as compared to \$187 thousand for the three months ended October 31, 2022.
+Other Expenses: Other expenses decreased by approximately \$57 \$122 thousand to \$130 \$41 thousand for the three months ended October 31, 2023 April 30, 2024, as compared to \$187 \$163 thousand for the three months ended October 31, 2022.
 For the three months ended October 31, 2023, other expenses consisted of approximately \$124 thousand in interest expense on the Company's financing arrangements and approximately \$6 thousand in amortization of debt discount.
 For the three months ended October 31, 2022, other expenses consisted of approximately \$184 thousand in interest expense incurred on the Company's financing arrangements and approximately \$3 thousand in amortization of debt discount.